 – Best ways to communicate

 This program helps pay for home and community-based services (HCBS) for people over 65 who live at home or in assisted living.
 Participants can have a designated caregiver manage their healthcare, or it can be managed by the state.
-To receive benefits, a person must be enrolled in Medicaid, whose qualifications include monthly income under $2,349 (in 2020).
-There may be exceptions for people designated as “medically needy”.
+To receive benefits, a person must be enrolled in Medicaid, whose qualifications include monthly income under $2,349 (from 2020 through July 2021).
+There may be exceptions for people designated as “medically needy.”
 Though this program is available state-wide, there may be waiting lists.
 Apply as soon as possible by clicking here or contacting your local county health office.

 Designed to help people who may need nursing-home-level care to remain in their homes or assisted living communities, the Community Access for Disability Inclusion waiver is a statewide program that covers costs including nursing services and specialized medical equipment.
 Recipients must be certified as disabled by the Social Security Administration or a state medical review team.
 Income and asset limits may apply, though professional Medicaid planners can be useful in making this determination.
 For more information, click here.
 To apply, contact your local Department of Human Services agency.

 Veterans are statistically more likely to develop dementia.
 Relevant in all states including Minnesota is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pensions.
+A&A is part of the military’s Disability and Death Pension Program, and is also referred to as the Enhanced Monthly Benefit and the Income Improvement Pension.
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
 The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
-The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
+The latest (2021) maximum amount a veteran can receive through A&A is $27,540 per year, and surviving spouses can receive as much as $14,928.
 Learn more here.

-There are also veterans homes in Minnesota, which are residential care facilities that provide long-term care for veterans.
+There are also five veterans’ homes in Minnesota, which are residential care facilities that provide long-term care for veterans.
+They are located in: Minneapolis; Hastings, southeast of St. Paul; Silver Bay, on the north shore; Luverne, in the southeast corner by Sioux Falls, South Dakota; and Fergus Falls, along the western state line.
 In addition to nursing home care, assisted living and memory care may be provided.
 Payment is made directly from the VA to the facility.
-State veterans homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
+State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
 Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.